Bio

 Marine Science

 Historic Area Remediation Site Monitoring, New York and New Jersey — Marine ecologist and equipment manager for 5-year contract with the U.S. Army Corps of Engineers New York District to monitor and remediate the former Mud Dump Site and surrounding areas.
 The program uses sediment profile and plan-view imaging and benthic community analysis to identify biological and physical characteristics of the seafloor to monitor and evaluate ecosystem recovery following remediation activities.
-Ensure safe working conditions, collection of reliable data, and compliance with environmental regulations through the strict adherence to approved field sampling plans, quality assurance project plans, and accident prevention plans.
+Responsible for post-survey image analysis and technical reporting on benthic surveys.
+Ensure safe working conditions, collection of reliable data, and compliance with environmental regulations through strict adherence to approved field sampling plans, quality assurance project plans, and accident prevention plans.

 Wetlands